Style Guide

 Why doesn't [[St. Giles and St. James]] work as a link?
 (It doesn't display anything.)

 Because it contains periods, and destroys PmWiki's file structure, which saves pages as Group.PageName.
 Adding those periods disrupts this format.
 Links may only contain words.
 If you need a link precisely as shown, the page must be named eg StGilesAndStJames then you can use the (:title:) directive to have the page's title appear with periods (:title St. Giles and St. James:).
-(Although modern US and UK grammar now tend to drop the period to simplify style).
+(Although in US grammar the period is often omitted and in UK grammar the period must be omitted for contractions like St).

 How can I delete a wiki group?